weliem/blessed-android/README.md

 public void scanForPeripheralsUsingFilters(List<ScanFilter> filters)
 ```

 They all work in the same way and take an array of either service UUIDs, peripheral names or mac addresses.
+When a peripheral is found you will get a callback on `onDiscoveredPeripheral` with the `BluetoothPeripheral` object and a `ScanResult` object that contains the scan details.
 So in order to setup a scan for a device with the Bloodpressure service and connect to it, you do:

 ```java
 private final BluetoothCentralCallback bluetoothCentralCallback = new BluetoothCentralCallback() {